tblock007/PRImageGenerator/README.md

 # Build Instructions

-Create a Visual Studio solution for the PRImageGenerator, and include the source files included in pr_image_generator.
+Create a Visual Studio solution pr_image_generator, and include the source files included in pr_image_generator.
 In the executable directory, copy over the contents of /bin.
 In other words, if your built executable appears in bin/Release, you should have bin/Release/images/ and bin/Release/config.xml.

+In the main form designer window, select the main window and set the Icon property to smash.ico included in the repository.
+In the Project Properties Application tab, set the icon to smash.ico as well.

 # Preparing the .csv